-Learn how to use watercolors, how to mix beautiful colors, and how to make a vibrant watercolor painting using geometric abstraction.
-This is a very practical workshop that will give you tools you can take to continue making artworks wherever you are.
+In this workshop for all levels, you’ll learn how to use watercolors, how to mix beautiful colors, and how to make a vibrant watercolor painting using geometric abstraction.
+This is a very practical workshop that will give you the tools you can take to continue making artworks wherever you are.
 You’ll learn how to paint mindfully, for relaxation and enjoyment.

 This workshop is:

 - Do at your own pace

 - Comprised of video lessons 2:00-12:00 minutes long with one 40:00 minute painting demonstration

 A couple of years ago, I embarked on a daily project to make a small abstract watercolor painting each day for a year.
 The paintings were inspired by the poetry of nature: color and light in the landscape, seasons, and the passing of time.
 Each watercolor uses geometric abstraction as a kind of meditation.

 I named the project Little Watercolor Square and at the end of the year, I even made a book featuring 100 selects from the project.

 Last year I started teaching a workshop at my local art school based on this project and it has become one of my most popular classes.
 And now it’s available to you online!

 Here’s what we’ll cover:

 - my recommended materials for watercolor success (with a range of materials at difference price points)